Edith-xx/Channel-Robust-UAV-RFFI/README.md

 | LOS→NLOS | LOS | NLOS | Cross-channel generalization |

 The LOS→NLOS protocol is the primary evaluation setting.
 NLOS data must remain unavailable during training and validation.

-For the noise-robustness experiment:

-- training SNR is uniformly sampled from `[0, 10]` dB;
-- testing is conducted at fixed SNRs from `-5` to `15` dB on LOS samples.

 ## Main Results